The 20 Cities Studied

 Complying with local rules consumes not just capital, but also an entrepreneur’s valuable time.

-- Home-based businesses that require special zoning approval from government must not only obtain a time-consuming permit—often after enduring a public hearing—but also must interact with nearly five different agencies before being allowed to open.
+- Home-based businesses that require special zoning approval from government must not only obtain a time-consuming permit— often after enduring a public hearing—but also must interact with, on average, nearly six different agencies before being allowed to open.

 Starting a business involves navigating complex bureaucratic processes that are often unrelated to public health and safety.

-- For example, to open a barbershop in the 20 cities surveyed, an entrepreneur must, on average, complete 50 steps with eight different government agencies involved in the process.
+- For example, to open a barbershop in the 20 cities surveyed, an entrepreneur must complete, on average, 55 steps with eight different government agencies involved in the process.
 Many of these steps have little to do with sanitation or public safety, but still serve to trap aspiring barbers in a complex maze of rules and restrictions.